 Wheel-On Trainers

 Wheel-on trainers clamp your rear wheel against a resistance unit.
-Setup takes seconds once you get the hang of it.
-The rear tire contacts a roller that provides resistance through friction, magnets, or fluid.
+You can be riding within seconds once you figure out the tension adjustment.
+The rear tire presses against a roller that creates resistance through friction, magnets, or fluid mechanisms.

-For occasional indoor riding during bad weather, wheel-on trainers offer good value.
-For regular training, the limitations become more significant.
+For riding maybe once a week during bad weather, wheel-on trainers make sense.
+For anything regular, the limitations compound quickly.

 Direct Drive Trainers

-Direct drive trainers replace your rear wheel entirely.
-Your bike’s chain connects directly to the trainer’s resistance unit.
-This eliminates tire wear and provides more accurate power measurement.
+Direct drive trainers replace your rear wheel completely.
+Your chain connects straight to the trainer’s resistance unit, eliminating the tire-on-roller interface that causes problems with wheel-on models.

 Smart Bikes

-Smart bikes are complete indoor cycling systems that don’t require your outdoor bike.
-They’re essentially stationary bikes with realistic road bike geometry and connectivity to training apps.
+Smart bikes are complete systems that don’t need your outdoor bike at all.
+Basically fancy stationary bikes built with road geometry and app connectivity.

 Power Measurement and Why It Matters